MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 For more information, see [2.4.3 single construct](../2-directives.md#243-single-construct).

-To specify that a section of code should only be executed on the master thread, use the [master](#master) directive instead.
+To specify that a section of code should only be executed on the main thread, use the [master](#master) directive instead.

 ### Example